nielsenjared/nielsenjared.github.io/content/blog/big-o-notation/index.md

 This lists common runtimes from fastest to slowest.

-And you’re definitely going to see this chart:
+And you’re definitely going to see charts like this:
 ![](./jarednielsen-big-o-chart.png)

 We’ll return to both as we proceed.